Finished with the Dogs

 Finished with the Dogs is the second album by Holy Moses, released in 1987 on AAARRG Records.
-It was re-released on August 5, 2005 through Armageddon with 4 bonus live tracks.
+It was re-released on August 5, 2005, through Armageddon with 4 bonus live tracks.

 All music and lyrics are by Andy Classen and Sabina Classen.

+Reception

+Blabbermouth rated the album eight out of ten, referring to it as "a friggin' classic, one that quite honestly outshines a lot of the more well-known albums of the day."